colinzpz/colinzpz.github.io/_pages/about.md

   - /about.html
 ---

-This is Pengzhan Zhou's home on the web!
-I am studying and doing research under the guidance of  Prof. Yuanyuan Yang at Stony Brook University.
+This is Pengzhan Zhou's homepage!
+I am a Ph.D. candidate studying and doing research under the guidance of  Prof. Yuanyuan Yang at Stony Brook University.
 My research interests include artificial intelligence, computational economy, combinatorial optimization, incentivizing mechanisms and algorithms.